Maintenance & Food Services

 Assistant Director of Graduate Support - Ext.
 201

-Database & Social Media Coordinator - Ext.
+Database and Social Media Coordinator - Ext.
 403

 Assistant Principal - Ext.
 101

 Adam Vincent began his teaching career in the Nativity Miguel Network of Schools as a Jesuit Volunteer in 2002.
 He has since taught middle school at both Sacred Heart Nativity School in San Jose and St. Cecilia School in San Francisco, where he also served as Vice Principal.
 Mr. Vincent holds a B.A. in Justice and Peace Studies from the University of St. Thomas and earned a Multiple Subject Teaching Credential, Administrative Credential, and M.A. in Catholic Educational Leadership from Santa Clara University.
 In his free time Adam enjoys nature, music, traveling abroad, and spending time with his wife and two daughters.
 He is grateful for the privilege to be part of the De Marillac Academy community.